pleerock/gulpclass/README.md

 * Why my task `gulp.task("default", ["clean", "compile", "build"])` is not working?

-I have such task and its not working:
+I have such a task and its not working:

 ```typescript
 @Task("default")